uasneppy/PicSourcer/README.md

 ## - How to use the bot:

+## Use a blank telegram account, not your main one!
+## Start @FindFurryPicBot.
+Then:

 ```sh
 /password <password>   # Authenticate with the bot's password
 /authenticate         # Set up MTProto for source detection